Palexer/vocabulary-trainer/README.md

 ### macOS

-- Download the .app.zip file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and unzip it.
-You can now drag it into your applications folder and execute it.
+- Download the .dmg file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and open it.
+You can now drag the application into your applications folder and execute it.
-  _(Alternatively you can directly execute the file from anywhere)_

-### Compile it yourself

-1. Install the Go compiler.
-2. Install the fyne GUI toolkit and its dependencies.
-3. Clone this repository.
-4. Run ```go build .``` in the VocabularyTrainer directory.
-5. Run ```fyne package -os darwin -icon resources/icon.png```
-    _Note: You can replace ```darwin``` with ```windows``` or ```linux``` to get the packages for those platforms.
-For cross compiling I use fyne-cross.
-For more information about this topic as well as compiling for Android, please take a look at the fyne.io documentation._

 ## Usage